-EVALUATING STATE PARTY ICESCR OBLIGATIONS AND COMPLIANCE
+EVALUATING STATE PARTY | ICESCR OBLIGATIONS AND COMPLIANCE

 The ICESCR does not require national governments to immediately ensure the full realisation of all Covenant rights, however, Covenant Article 2 requires States parties to "take steps" "with a view to achieving progressively the full realization of the rights recognised "to the "maximum of its available resources".
 In satisfying the obligation to "take steps", States parties must undertake "all appropriate means, including particularly the adoption of legislative measures" [Art.
 2(1)].
 Through General Comment No. 3 concerning the Nature of States parties obligations (Art.
-2, para.1 of the Covenant), the Committee advised that "the phrase 'by all appropriate means' must be given its full and natural meaning" and that States parties' reports should indicate not only the measures are considered to be the most 'appropriate' under the circumstances.
+2, para.1 of the Covenant), the Committee advised that "the phrase 'by all appropriate means' must be given its full and natural meaning" and that States parties' reports should indicate not only the measures undertaken towards Covenant right realisation but also the basis on which these measures are considered to be the most 'appropriate' under the circumstances.
 The ultimate determination as to whether States parties have undertaken all appropriate measures, however, rests with the Committee.